michielvaneerd/courser/README.md

 1) Create a course
 2) Click the "Get shared link" menu item
 3) Copy the link that is displayed

+# FAQ
+## When are the changes saved to Dropbox?
+Every 10 seconds the app looks if somethings has changed and if so (and you are online and connected to Dropbox), the changes are saved.
+You can always save it yourself by choosing the option from the menu on the main screen.
+## How can I use it fullscreen on mobile?
+Go to [https://michielvaneerd.github.io/courser/index.html](https://michielvaneerd.github.io/courser/index.html) and on Android choose settings and then add to homescreen.
+Then it will just look like a standalone app.

 # Acknowledgements
 The app icon is designed by Freepik.